NojdarTaho/Animals/README.md

 # Animals
-All animals (except insect of course) are cute
+All animals (except insects of course) are cute